-In fact, we both admitted that this change has seemingly taken us by surprise, along with some not so comfortable feelings.
+In fact, we both admitted that this change had seemingly taken us by surprise, along with some not so comfortable feelings.
 A life stage re-evaluation seemed to be in order

 As I began to identify areas of change that were up for re-evaluation—priorities, goals, expectations, life style, self-concept, and a sense of purpose were at the top of my list.

 It is normal and healthy for our priorities to shift throughout our lives.
 At this stage, I realize that my relationship with God is a continuing priority on an even deeper level, based on years of experiencing His love and faithfulness.

 The re-evaluation of my goals brings me to realize that they are more present—not years away.
 They include health and fitness, and pursuing writing projects as well as just simply relaxing and enjoying life.
 And yes, without guilt!

 As far as expectations go, I am understanding more and more that we can’t base our happiness on the behaviors of others.
-It is better to just let them be who they are and not have any preconceived expectations of how they should “bless” our lives .
+It’s better to just let them be who they are and not have any preconceived expectations of how they should “bless” our lives .

 Although I have had an empty nest for many years, I have also experienced the second empty nest of grandchildren growing up.
 Sometimes that is more difficult than the first one.

 And then there is the matter of self-concept and a sense of purpose.
 Along with the change of our role in the family, retirement can leave another void.
 It’s best not to get stuck there.
 Re-evaluate!

 Often, it is the small, behind the scenes encouragement that has the greatest impact.
-Although I no longer work in my counseling practice, I still find purpose in using the gifts God has given me to listen to others as they struggle with difficulties in their lives.
+Although I no longer work full-time in my counseling practice, I still find purpose in using the gifts God has given me to listen to others as they struggle with difficulties in their lives.